 Blogging was for me, a way to keep track of recipes because I have a tendency to write things down on scraps of paper and lose them around the house.
 Somewhere along the line, I got onto MasterChef – it had been my dream for some years and while I absolutely loved every minute of the cooking, I can’t say the same of my time in the house.
 It was possibly the hardest experience of my adult life.

-After ten years and just when I was getting comfortable in Australia, my partner and I got a chance to move to this not-so-little island with blue skies, beautiful beaches and tropical fruit all year round.
+After ten years and just when I was getting comfortable in Australia, my partner and I got a chance to move to Sri Lanka – a beautiful island with blue skies, gorgeous beaches and tropical fruit all year round.
 My poor-long-suffering partner “can I eat this now or are you still taking photos of it?” and this blog are the only constant in what’s been quite a few moves over the last few years.
 My hope is that the recipes that are a part of my table make it onto yours, and that they have a small part in the many happy memories of sharing food and drink with people that you love.